SLY m English

 's son Tobias, with the help of the angel Raphael

-, who subsequently becomes his wife.
+, is able to drive away a demon who has plagued Sarah, who subsequently becomes his wife.
 This story was popular in the Middle Ages, and the name came into occasional use in parts of Europe at that time.
 In England it became common after the Protestant Reformation.

 TOBIN m English

-From an English surname which was itself derived from the given name TOBIAS
+From an English surname that was itself derived from the given name TOBIAS

 TOBY m & f English

 Medieval form of TOBIAS

 .
 It was sometimes used as a feminine name in the 1930s and 40s due to the influence of American actress Toby Wing (1915-2001).